tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 ### Concepts

-#### About security anomalies
+#### About anomalies

-{{site.prodname}} anomaly detection detects anomalous behavior for patterns and alerts on them.
-This feature allows you to proactively determine if there is an issue (or not), and potentially resolve problems before service levels are compromised.
+{{site.prodname}} anomaly detection allows you to proactively determine if there is an issue (or not), and potentially resolve problems before service levels are compromised.
 Anomaly detection uses {{site.prodname}} Elasticsearch logs ([flows]({{site.baseurl}}/visibility/elastic/flow) logs, [L7]({{site.baseurl}}/visibility/elastic/l7) logs, and [DNS]({{site.baseurl}}/visibility/elastic/dns) logs) to learn behavior of cluster nodes, pods, services, and other entities that send log records (applications, load balancers, databases, etc.).

-Root causes of cluster security anomalies are numerous, for example:
+Root causes of anomalies include:

-**Malicious behaviors**
+- **Security**
-- DoS and crypto mining attacks
+  - Malicious behaviors like DoS and crypto mining attacks

-**Applications and microservices**
+- **Security and performance**

+  - Applications and microservices
   - Bugs in applications and microservices
   - Underprovisioned applications (replicas)

-**Network and infrastructure**
-- Process or CPU overload due to surges in traffic
+  - Network and infrastructure process or CPU overload due to traffic surges

 #### About anomaly detection modeling

-Anomaly detection uses a neural network and probabilistic time series modeling to automatically identify security anomalies associated with workloads in your cluster.
+Anomaly detection uses a neural network and probabilistic time series modeling to automatically identify anomalies associated with workloads in your cluster.
 It can also work as a daemon that periodically retrains the model and performs anomaly detection.
 Anomaly detections performs these high-level tasks: